AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/store-data/streams/streams-manage.md

 ## Share streams

 Users with permissions to share a data stream within a [community](xref:communities) can do so from the Sequential Data Store.
-For more information on completing this process, see [Share streams](xref:community-manage-shared-streams#share-streams)
+For more information on completing this process, see [Share streams](xref:community-manage-shared-streams#share-streams).

 ## Unshare streams